ivobeerens-nl/blog/content/blog/2015/08/manage-hyper-v-in-a-workgroup-remotely/index.md

   - "windows-server-2016"
   - "workgroup"
 author: Ivo Beerens
+url: /2015/08/28/manage-hyper-v-in-a-workgroup-remotely/
 ---

+Managing Hyper-V remotely in a workgroup can be challenging to configure.
+This is still the case for Windows Server 2016.
+For a testing environment I needed to remotely manage Windows Server 2016 core server with the Hyper-V role enabled from Windows 10 with the Hyper-V manager.
+I used the following manual configuration:

 - Client with Hyper-V Manager (Windows 10).
 This client is called **win10-01**
 - Server with Windows Server 2016 core version with the Hyper-V role enabled.
 The server is called **hv-02**